manish7924/DocScan-MLKit/README.md

- # Doc Scanner
+ # X Doc Scanner

-**Doc Scanner** is a powerful and intuitive document scanning application designed for Android devices using Jetpack Compose.
+**X Doc Scanner** is a powerful and intuitive document scanning application designed for Android devices using Jetpack Compose.
 This app enables users to scan, manage, and share documents effortlessly, leveraging cutting-edge technologies to provide a robust and user-friendly experience.

 ![App Screenshot](https://raw.githubusercontent.com/manish7924/DocScan-MLKit/master/xdocscan_img.jpg)